 AUTOMATIC ANTI-GLARE REARVIEW MIRROR (if so equipped)

-The inside mirror is designed so that it automatically dims during night time conditions and according to the intensity of the headlights of the vehicle following you.
+The inside mirror is designed so that it automatically dims according to the intensity of the headlights of the vehicle following you.
 The automatic anti-glare feature is activated when the ignition switch is in the ON position.